BitMarketNetwork/client-desktop/README.md

   ```shell
   $ python -m pip install -r requirements-dev.txt
   ```

+- ### Windows environment variables
+  Possibly required PySide6 tools will be installed to the `%APPDATA%\Python\Python3x\Scripts`, because for more convenience you might want to add this path to `PATH` environment variable.

+- ### Linux environment variables
-  **For Linux only:** Possibly required PySide6 tools will be installed to the `~/.local/bin`, because for more convenience you might want to add this path to `PATH` environment variable:
+  Possibly required PySide6 tools will be installed to the `~/.local/bin`, because for more convenience you might want to add this path to `PATH` environment variable:
   ```bash
   $ export PATH=~/.local/bin:$PATH
   ```

-- Build/Update advanced production files:
+- ### Build/Update advanced production files:
   #### Windows:
   ```shell
   $ mingw32-make